franciscaconcha/course-dbt/greenery/README.md

  It does look that on average, order length is shorter for repeat users.
 Maybe if all orders where delivered more quickly we could have more repeat users.

+ **Explain the marts models you added.
+Why did you organize the models in the way you did?**

+ It was not straightforward to define the marts models since I felt that a lot of data was overlapping between core, marketing, and product.
+In the end I tried to keep orders and users as core, since they can be used by the whole company.
+For marketing I focused on relating orders with users, so that we can filter both at the same time more easily and make decisions for marketing campaigns.
+For product, I decided to focus on sessions and page views, which gives us an idea of how the users are browsing the website.

+**What assumptions are you making about each model? (i.e. why are you adding each test?)**

+For all models I am assuming a unique, not null primary key.
+I am also assuming that value data is correct, for example that there are no negative values on costs.

+**Did you find any “bad” data as you added and ran tests on your models?
+How did you go about either cleaning the data in the dbt model or adjusting your assumptions/tests?**

+Not bad data per se but I found that order_guid is not a good primary key for stg_greenery__order_items, since an order can have more than one item.
+I defined a different primary key combining order and item ids.

 # Week 1 answers
 **How many users do we have?**